BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, LUNA, AVAX

-The demand for Ether has increased following the growing popularity of non-fungible tokens, decentralized finance, and Metaverse-related altcoins.
-Several analysts remain bullish on Ether and anticipate that it will rally in the $ 6,000-10,000 range.
+The sharp correction of the last few days has brought the Crypto Fear and Greed Index to 16, indicating a feeling of “extreme fear”.
+Some believe that the current drop looks like the drop in March 2020.

-The on-chain analysis signature Glassnode said that a high open interest in the derivatives market and the sale of long-term holders could extend Bitcoin’s decline.
-“Leverage open interest in options and futures at or at a new all-time high” could result in a reorganization.
+However, CoinCorner CEO Danny Scott said that Bitcoin’s slide was due to positional liquidation by players and not trust.
+According to him, the sentiment “remains very optimistic.”

-Could Bitcoin correction bring the entire cryptocurrency sector down?
+After the biggest restructuring, could Bitcoin start a strong recovery and drive the cryptocurrency markets higher?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT